ktnlvr/zedmech/rules.typ

 A Mech on a higher elevation can see the Mechs in the lower elevation only if they are on the edge of that respective elevation.

-#design[Incentivizes pushing and gives an advantage to aggressive Mech builds.
-Very good at counting sniper positions.]
 If a Mech on a lower elevation stands on the higher elevation it can see it entirely.

 == Credits